cusma/algorand-school/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Do not translate acronyms and abbreviations (e.g. _AVM_, _VRF_, etc.)
 - [ ] Do not translate `code` sections
 - [ ] Always start a translated text field with `#`
+- [ ] Do not skip slides while translating